GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Add Passport to Gluu Server installation

+!!!
+Note
-You can skip this step if Passport was deployed during initial Gluu Server installation.
-To add Passport to an existing Gluu Server installation, do the following (requires Internet access):
+    If Passport was deployed during initial Gluu Server installation, skip this step.

+To add Passport to an existing Gluu Server installation, perform the following actions (requires Internet access):

 1. Login to Gluu Server chroot